looe-incog/WeatherAPI-and-App/README.md

 # Steps to run the project

 1. Install Redis
-   - Go [**Redis Installation Guide**](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/) and follow which is applicable on your operating system.
+   - Go to [**Redis Installation Guide**](https://redis.io/docs/latest/operate/oss_and_stack/install/archive/install-redis/) and follow which is applicable on your operating system.
    - Don't forget to start redis and close it after you run this project.
 (Instructions are also included in the link above)

 2. Clone the repository